muanch18/OptiFit/README.md

 python optifit.py <parameter_file.yml>
 ```

-## Adding New Models and Optimization Techniques
+## Adding New Models, Optimization Techniques, and Metrics
 To add a new model:
 - Create a new Python file for your model **my_model.py**
 - Define a new class that inherits from the **FuncFamily** abstract base class and implement the **func()** method